nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 |                                      | `versioned_serializer_selector`                             | `nautobot.core.api.utils`              |
 | `nautobot.utilities.validators`      | `*`                                                         | `nautobot.core.models.validators`      |
 | `nautobot.utilities.views`           | `*`                                                         | `nautobot.core.views.mixins`           |

+## Git Data Source Changes

+The Configuration Contexts Metadata key `schema` has been replaced with `config_context_schema`.
+This means that any `schema` references in your git repository's data must be updated to reflect this change.